The Productivity J-Curve: Why Your AI Pilot Looks Worst at Week 6

 Tell Your CFO Before You Sign the Contract

-The dip is real.
-The dip is also survivable.
-If your CFO doesn't know about the dip, the dashboard is academic.
+The dip is survivable.
+But if your CFO doesn't know about it, the dashboard is academic.
 Tell them before the contract is signed.

 Series Navigation